 Retailers were particularly worried about the impact of testing regulations and warning labels, while vapers were infuriated at limitations on nicotine strengths, tank sizes and more.

 We’ve been helped in the UK by a very sensible interpretation of the new rules.
 However, the TPD continues to raise the ire of vapers and vape organisations.
-So much so that the European Vape Alliance (IEVA) and Vapitaly have submitted a new European Citizen’s Initiative to “repeal Article 20 of Directive 2014/40/EU and create bespoke legislation which clearly sets vaping products apart from tobacco & pharmaceutical products”.
+So much so that a group of 9 individuals have submitted a new European Citizen’s Initiative to “repeal Article 20 of Directive 2014/40/EU and create bespoke legislation which clearly sets vaping products apart from tobacco & pharmaceutical products”.

 We caught up with Dustin Dahlmann to find out what the campaign aims to achieve.